-The new location can be added to the head node as a path value, from a writable filesystem export name.
-The writable filesystem export name can most easily be added using cmgui, under FSExports for the host in the Head Nodes.
-Adding a new name like this is recommended, instead of just modifying the path value in an existing FSExports name, just so that changing things back if the configuration is done incorrectly is easy.
-By default, the existing FSExports for the burn directory has the name:
+Adding a new name like this is recommended, instead of just modifying the path value in an existing Filesystem exports name.
+This is because changing things back if the configuration is done incorrectly is then easy.
+By default, the existing Filesystem exports for the burn directory has the name: